Back to Blog

 Key Points to Remember

-- Titanium's biocompatibility allows successful osseointegration with human bone tissue
+• Titanium's biocompatibility allows successful osseointegration with human bone tissue

-- Proper oral hygiene and professional maintenance are essential for long-term success
+• Proper oral hygiene and professional maintenance are essential for long-term success

-- Comprehensive assessment determines individual suitability for implant treatment
+• Comprehensive assessment determines individual suitability for implant treatment

 Frequently Asked Questions

-Are titanium dental implants safe for all patients?
 Titanium implants are suitable for the vast majority of patients due to their excellent biocompatibility.
 True titanium allergies are extremely rare, affecting less than 1% of the population.
 However, comprehensive medical assessment helps identify any potential contraindications before treatment begins.

-How long do titanium dental implants last?
-With proper care and maintenance, titanium dental implants can last for decades or even a lifetime.
-Long-term studies show success rates above 90% after 20+ years.
-The longevity depends on factors including oral hygiene, overall health, and regular professional maintenance.
+With proper care and maintenance, titanium dental implants can function well for many years.
+Some long-term studies report success rates above 90% at 20+ year follow-up, though individual outcomes depend on bone quality, oral hygiene, general health, and other clinical factors.
+The longevity of any implant depends on factors including oral hygiene, overall health, and regular professional maintenance.

-Is there any difference between titanium implant brands?
 Whilst all quality titanium implants share similar biocompatible properties, differences exist in surface treatments, design features, and manufacturing quality.
 Established implant systems with extensive research backing typically offer the most predictable outcomes and long-term support.

-Can titanium implants cause interference with medical scans?
 Titanium is MRI-safe and will not cause harmful interactions during medical imaging.
 However, it may create some image distortion in the immediate area of the implant.
 Patients should always inform medical professionals about the presence of dental implants before any procedures.

-What happens if a titanium implant fails to integrate?
 Implant failure is uncommon but can occur due to factors such as infection, insufficient bone quality, or healing complications.
 Failed implants can typically be removed and replaced after appropriate healing time, often with additional procedures to improve success prospects.

 Conclusion